Ameya-P/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [✅] List anything else that you can get done to improve the app functionality!
+* Created a new color scheme inspired by retro-gaming
+* Added a new logo that fit the new color scheme better
+* Changed the font so it was more retro-game-y
+* Added shadows to the cards to make them pop
+* Added gradients to the buttons and header

 ## Video Walkthrough